Visiting the Palace of Versailles: A Complete Guide from Paris

 The sign says it all: Sortie Définitive.
 No re-entry.
 Our marathon tour of the Palace of Versailles was over.

 We caught the train back to Paris, brains buzzing.
 The next day we hit the Louvre and the Eiffel Tower, but that's another story (which you can find in our France travelogue).
 After that, a TGV Lyria fast train whisked us off to Zurich.
-But that, as they say, is a tale for another blog post.

 Keep wandering!